Outsourcing Technical Debt Retirement Projects

 Exogenous technical debt

-Last updated on July 9th, 2021 at 04:58 pm
+Last updated on July 24th, 2018 at 07:30 pm

-Exogenous technical debt is debt that arises from causes not directly related to the asset that bears the debt.
-Mastering understanding of exogenous technical debt is essential to controlling technical debt formation.
+Mastering understanding of exogenous technical debt—debt that arises from causes not directly related to the asset that bears the debt—is essential to controlling technical debt formation.
 Exogenous technical debt is particularly troublesome to those who work on the affected assets.
 They can’t control its formation, and they’re rarely responsible for creating it.
 But their internal customers and those who control resources often fail to understand this.
-Indeed, those who work on the affected assets often bear blame for the formation of exogenous technical debt even though they had no role in its formation, and could have done nothing to prevent its formation.
+Indeed, those who work on the affected assets are often blamed for the formation of exogenous technical debt even though they had no role in its formation, and could have done nothing to prevent its formation.

 Technical debt is exogenous when it’s brought about by an activity not directly related to the assets in which the debt appears.
 The word exogenous comes from the Greek exo– (outside) + –genous (related to producing).
 So exogenous technical debt is that portion of an asset’s debt that comes about from activities or decisions that don’t involve the asset directly.

-Because so much technical debt arises indirectly, controlling its direct formation is insufficient to achieve control.
-To control technical debt formation, we must track which activities produce it.
-We must track both direct and indirect effects.
-Allocating technical debt retirement costs to the activities that brought that debt about is useful.
-It’s useful even if the allocation doesn’t affect budget authority for those activities.
+Because so much technical debt is produced indirectly, controlling its direct formation—for example, by engineering teams—isn’t sufficient for achieving enterprise control of technical debt formation.
+To control technical debt formation, we must track which activities produce it, including both direct and indirect effects.
+Allocating technical debt retirement costs to the activities that brought that debt about, even if the allocation doesn’t affect budget authority for those activities, is therefore a useful practice.
 Knowledge about which past activities created technical debt, and how much, is helpful for long-term reduction in the rate of technical debt formation.

 When we think of technical debt, we tend to think of activities that produce it relatively directly.
 We often imagine it as resulting solely from engineering activity, or from decisions not to undertake engineering activity.
-In either case the activity involved, whether undertaken or not, is activity directly involving the asset that carries—or which will be carrying—the technical debt.
+In either case the activity involved, whether undertaken or not, is activity directly involving the asset that carries—or will be carrying—the technical debt.
 This kind of technical debt is endogenous technical debt.
 The word endogenous comes from the Greek endo– (within or inside) + –genous (related to producing).
 So endogenous technical debt is that portion of an asset’s debt that comes about from activities or decisions that directly involve the asset.

 More about endogenous technical debt in future posts.
 For now, let’s look more closely at exogenous technical debt, and its policy implications.